 EE-Emerge is primarily for engineering majors in their junior year with an interest in computer engineering, electrical engineering and computer science.
 Sophomores are allowed to participate.

 The expectation is that EE-Emerge is a yearlong commitment, however one or two quarter involvement is also possible.
-The group meets weekly on Fridays at 10 a.m. and work on their project according to the schedules of the team members.
-The initial meeting will be in Wellman 1 on 9/23/16 from 10-11 a.m.
+The group meets weekly on Fridays at 10 a.m. and works on their project according to the schedules of the team members.
+The initial meeting will be in Kemper on 9/28/18 from 8-9 a.m.

-EE-Emerge provides participants with high visibility to obtain fellowships, summer industry internships after their junior year and part-time employment on campus.
+EE-Emerge provides participants with high visibility to obtain fellowships and summer internships after their junior year.
 Most importantly, the expertise and training obtained via EE-Emerge has shown to be highly effective in making early connections that lead to future employment.

-If you are interested in participating EE-Emerge for Fall Quarter 2016 you may register for EEC 198 & EEC 190C (one unit each, you must register for both).
+If you are interested in participating EE-Emerge for Fall Quarter 2018 you may register for EEC 198 & EEC 190C (one unit each, you must register for both) using the CRNs provided in the ECE email during Summer 2018.
 A requirement to enroll in EE-Emerge is to have a GPA greater than 3.0 and a commitment is required to maintain a level of academic achievement in the following year.
 Though you may register now, final approval is up to the discretion of the faculty and will be reviewed the week of September 26.

 EEC 198 & 190C units will count toward the Technical Elective graduation requirement (for up to 6 units).